Clayton School for Boys

 Clayton School for Boys, established as George W. Clayton Trust & College and also known as Clayton College, was established to house and educate boys whose fathers had died and whose mothers could not provide for them.
-It was established in 1911 by the City of Denver from a bequest by George Washington Clayton (1833 - 1899), a merchant and real estate investor.
-The campus was designed by Maurice Biscoe and Henry Hewitt in the Italian Renaissance Revival style and includes sandstone masonry.
+It was established in 1911 by the City of Denver from a bequest by George Washington Clayton (1833–1899), a merchant and real estate investor.
+The campus was designed by Biscoe & Hewitt in the Italian Renaissance Revival style and includes sandstone masonry.